Ian Crocker (commentator)

-Ian Crocker (born 1965) is a football commentator who works for Sky Sports.
+Ian Crocker (born 1965) is a British association football commentator who works for Sky Sports.

+Early life and education

 Crocker grew up in the small village of Sutton Poyntz near Weymouth in Dorset and attended Broadway Secondary School.

+Career

-Prior to his television career, Crocker served as stadium announcer for West Ham United F.C. home matches at the Boleyn Ground during the mid 1980's.
+Prior to his television career, Crocker served as stadium announcer for West Ham United F.C. home matches at the Boleyn Ground during the mid-1980s.
 He then commentated for Capital Gold in London, alongside Jonathan Pearce and Steve Wilson (who are both now BBC commentators).
 He then spent several years with BRMB in Birmingham commentating on Aston Villa and Birmingham City.
 During this period, Crocker began providing occasional commentaries for BSkyB.
 He covered some live Premier League matches during Sky's first season of coverage 1992/93, before joining permanently in 1997.

 After joining Sky, Crocker commentated regularly on Premier League matches, but was best known for his four years (1998–2002) as the voice of Scottish football, covering live matches from the Scottish Premier League, Scottish Cup and Scottish internationals.
 After Sky lost the rights to the SPL, Crocker became Sky's chief Football League commentator between 2002 and 2006.

 Although being given occasional live Premier League matches between 2005 and 2006, Crocker was clearly behind the Sky "Big Four" of Martin Tyler, Rob Hawthorne, Alan Parry and Ian Darke in the commentating pecking order.
 As a result, Crocker left Sky to progress his career with Setanta Sports, working for them during the following three years.
 Crocker was Setanta's lead commentator on the SPL, and also shared commentating duties with Jon Champion on Setanta's 46 'live' Premier League games.